 - the project has been set up in such a way that animal testing is carried out as humane and environmentally friendly as possible

 - an assessment of the objectives of the project and the predicted scientific benefits or educational values

 - an assessment of whether the project is in line with the required replacement, reduction and refinement

 - an assessment of the classification of the project according to the severity of the animal tests

 - a damage-benefit analysis of the project, in which it is verified whether the damage in the form of suffering, pain and fear of the animals is justified by the expected result, taking into account ethical considerations, and in the long term can yield benefits for humans, animals or environment

 - an assessment of the scientific justifications

 - a list of humane endpoints; these are criteria to prevent more inconvenience to an animal than is strictly necessary for the purpose of the experiment (for example by killing the animal or taking other appropriate measures).

-Every change to the research proposal (e.g. the number of animals to be used, the research methods used, the duration of the animal experiment) must be submitted to the ECD for approval before being allowed to continue the experiment.
+Every change to the research proposal (e.g. the number of animals to be used, the research methods used, the duration of the animal experiment) must be submitted to the ECAE for approval before being allowed to continue the experiment.
 An interim evaluation of the already performed experiments must also be added to the research protocol.

-An application for approval by the ECD must also contain a non-confidential non-technical summary (NTS) of the research proposal.
+An application for approval by the ECAE must also contain a non-confidential non-technical summary (NTS) of the research proposal.
 This summary contains information about the objectives of the animal experiment, the number and types of test animals used.
 This summary should also provide an estimate of the predicted damage and benefits of the animal experiment and at the same time demonstrate that the required replacement, reduction and refinement of animal testing are met.
 The summaries of the approved projects are made public.